 Prevention is undoubtedly better than cure.
-One can prevent diabetes or prevent the pre-existing diabetic condition’s aggravation through regular exercise and following the right diabetic diet.
+One can prevent diabetes or prevent the pre-existing diabetic condition’s aggravation through regular exercise and following a diabetic diet.

-Exercising helps in lowering the blood glucose levels by increasing the body’s sensitivity to insulin and increasing the effectiveness of diabetes medications.
+Exercising helps lower blood glucose levels by increasing the body’s sensitivity to insulin and increasing the effectiveness of diabetes medications.